 The company has said that it represents their view of the next generation of assault rifles, and they will continue to develop it privately.
 They will probably offer it for consideration sometime early in the next century.
 At the same competition, there were other rifles, including AAI ACR and AICW.

-The Steyr ACR (Steyr Advanced Combat Rifle) uses a gas system to actuate the breech mechanism, which is quite unusual and built around the special cartridge.
+The Steyr ACR (Steyr Advanced Combat Rifle) uses a gas system to actuate the breech mechanism, which is unusual and built around the special cartridge.
 This cartridge is of plastic, a plain cylinder with the priming composition arranged in a ring around the inside of the case, just ahead of the base.
 A fin-stabilized flechette lies inside the case, its fins positioned by the primer ring and the body held by a polycarbonate sabot and surrounded by propellant.

 The breech consists of a block that carries the chamber.
 At the commencement of firing, an operating arm is held back against a spring.
 This arm is released to run forward on pulling the trigger, take a cartridge from the magazine, and load it into the chamber.
 The chamber then rises vertically to a position behind the barrel, where a spring catch locks it.
 Above the chamber is a fixed firing pin, pointing downwards, and as the chamber rises, this firing pin passes through hile in the chamber block and, just as the chamber aligns with the barrel and locks, strikes the ring primer and fires the cartridge.